 Humans have been engaging in biotechnology (that is, the use of living organisms and manipulation of their genes to produce goods) since the dawn of civilization; just look at the exploitation of yeast for the fermentation process to produce beer in ancient Sumeria and Babylonia in ~7000 BCE (Colwell, 2017).
 However, it wasn’t until 1972, when Herbert Boyer and Stanley Cohen first transferred DNA from one microorganism to another, that we found ourselves in the dawn of modern biotechnology (Cohen, et al., 1973).
 In contrast to the past, we now have a plethora of sophisticated and precise tools (such as the now famous method known as CRISPR) at our disposal to manipulate the genes of organisms to develop desired products (Gao, 2018).
 However, these tools have not come cheap, and are in fact the fruits of years of research and an enormous injection of capital.
 In fact, in the United States, it takes, on average, 8 years and $136 million to develop a new genetically-modified (GM) product for agricultural use, including getting through the intense regulatory hurdles (McDougall, 2011).
 Due to this significant investment, scientists, universities, and companies need to ensure staunch protection around their intellectual property (IP), and the most common method involves the use of patents.

 Patents, as defined by the World Intellectual Property Organisation (WIPO), are ‘an exclusive right granted for an invention, which is a product or a process that provides, in general, a new way of doing something, or offers a new technical solution to a problem’ (WIPO, n.d.).
-The rights conferred by a patent are deemed exclusionary; they allow the authors of a granted patent the sole right of exploitation of the IP the patent covers, excluding others from doing so for a period of up to 20 years (Gwartney, 2009).
+They afford the owners of a granted patent the right to exclude others from exploiting their IP for a period of, most commonly, 20 years.
+(Gwartney, 2009).
 This creates a temporary monopoly where the inventors have a chance (not a guarantee) to recoup expenses associated with the R&D that has gone into the development of a patented invention, without worrying about unfair competition (Clark, 2011).
 This is particularly important in the biomedical and biotechnological fields given the exceptionally high R&D costs associated with innovating.
 In fact, contrary to popular myth, patents in these fields do not hinder innovation, but rather facilitate it thanks to the use of licensing agreements, research exemptions from patent protections, and competitors being able to see the publicly available publish patent to then attempt to jump ahead to the next step in development (Clark, 2011).
 This article will present common arguments used both in favour of and against patenting genetically-modified organisms (GMO’s) in the agribiotech industry.
 Finally, the myths, misconceptions, and lies utilized by the anti-GMO and patent-skeptic community will be debunked through an evidence-based approach.

 Arguments in Favour of Patenting GMO’s